 - 1.)
 The "Audio File Type" shown at the top of this dialog.
 Select the 96 kHz, 48 kHz, 44.1 kHz or 22.05 kHz sample rate option at either 16-bit or 24-bit depth, depending on your system's speed and storage capacity, on the number of tracks, and on the fidelity you wish to record.
 For CD audio use the 16-bit, 44.1 kHz setting.
 If you experience sluggish performance from your computer you could try the 22.05 kHz setting. - 2.)
 The "Audio Driver Type" is MME by default, but if your sound card supports ASIO drivers you can choose this type.
 ASIO is an alternate driver system developed by Steinberg.
 It allows for much lower latency than ordinary MME drivers.
 When RealBand detects ASIO drivers it will prompt you to ask if you want to use them. - 3.)
-The [Drivers] button will bring up either the Audio Drivers dialog if the driver type is set to MME or the ASIO Audio Drivers dialog if the driver type is ASIO.
-If using MME, the Microsoft Sound Mapper is selected by default for both input and output.
+The [Drivers...] button will opens the Audio Drivers dialog if the Driver Type is set to MME, Windows Audio Drivers dialog if the Driver Type is set to Windows Audio, or the ASIO Audio Drivers dialog if the Driver Type is ASIO. - If using MME, the Microsoft Sound Mapper is selected by default for both input and output.
 If you have multiple sound cards, or a multiple I/O card, you can select more than one input or output.
 This will affect the computer performance when recording or playing audio tracks.
-The more ports that are selected, the more demand is placed - 4.)
+The more ports that are selected, the more demand is placed on your computer.
+This may require a very fast computer. - 4.)
 "Input Channel for MONO Tracks" Left/Right/L+R (2 Tracks).
 Since most digital audio sound cards are stereo you have the option of recording to your project using the left channel, the right channel, or both.
 To determine the best setting for your recordings you must consider the audio source being recorded.
 For example, if you are recording a single voice with a mono-microphone you would choose either Left or Right channel to record.
 If your recording source is stereo, such as a guitar preamp or a synthesizer with stereo outputs, you should select L+R (2 Tracks) from the "Input Channel for MONO Tracks" list box.